ash-project/ash/documentation/topics/actions/update-actions.md

 ## Bulk updates

 There are three strategies for bulk updating data.
 They are, in order of preference: `:atomic`, `:atomic_batches`, and `:stream`.
 When calling `Ash.bulk_update/4`, you can provide a strategy or strategies that can be used, and Ash will choose the best one available.
-The implementation of the udpate action and the capabilities of the data layer determine what strategies can be used.
+The implementation of the update action and the capabilities of the data layer determine what strategies can be used.

 ## Atomic